 Singapore is unique in many ways.
 The diversity of the food is tied to the diverse cultures and communities living harmoniously together.

-The hubs for local food activities take place at the hawker centers.
-These vibrant centers offer diverse local specialities.
-More than that, they are centers of connections.
-Where locals come and break bread together.
+Hawker centers are the hubs for local food activities.
+More than that, they are centers of connection where locals come and break bread together.

-Adapt to the local rhythm while in Singapore and enjoy the culinary delights.
-Drink bagged coffee, show off your Singlish phrases and seek out unique local experience.
-We believe this is best achieved when you travel through the local food!
+Adapt to the local rhythm while in Singapore and enjoy all the delicious foods.
+Drink bagged coffee, show off your Singlish phrases, and savor the local Singapore food culture.